cabauman/cabauman.github.io/_portfolio/2018-2022-kidsloop-projects.md

 - Media Storage React Hooks: a library used by certain client-side H5P activities to upload media such as audio recordings and screenshots
 - xAPI Service: stores [xAPI events](https://docs.openedx.org/en/latest/developers/references/internal_data_formats/xapi_events.html) received from H5P activities
 - xAPI Uploader: a library used by client-side H5P activities for uploading [user interaction events](https://h5p.org/events) to the xAPI Service
-- Assessment Service: stores class results for students which is queried and presented in a frontend dashboard; reads from the xAPI service and Media Storage Service; utilizes Postgres, GraphQL, Redis, etc.
+- Assessment Service: stores class results for students which is queried and presented in a frontend dashboard; reads from the xAPI service and Media Storage Service

+I worked with many different technologies while developing these services such as Postgres, GraphQL, Redis, AWS (S3, Lambda, ECS, DynamoDB, RDS, IAM), Terraform, Postgres, and Docker.
+I was originally hired as a Unity Engineer, but when company priorities changed, they asked if I'd be interested in switching over to backend engineering.
+I'm always up for learning new things and expanding my software engineering skillset, so I accepted.
+My excitement for the opportunity also took over my personal/hobby development time, which was normally dedicated to Unity and C#.
+I had never really done any backend engineering or NodeJS/TypeScript development, so I went all-in on studying and practicing.
+I still prefer game development, but this was an enjoyable and enlightening experience.